SDS Assistive Technology

 About Assistive Technology

 Depending on your accommodations and needs, you may use a variety of different assistive technologies (AT).
-At the LAARK Assistive Technology Lab you can learn about and explore a variety of different technologies that may support you including:
+SDS can support you in learning about and exploring a variety of different technologies that may support you including:

 • Kurzweil 3000